Walter Liggett: Crusade

-In a series of articles in the "Mid-West American", Liggett accused senior Farmer-Labor politicians of collusion with organized crime.
-He especially focused on their alleged connections to the North Minneapolis crime family of Isadore Blumenfield.
-He made accusations of corruption against Minnesota Governor Floyd B. Olson and said that Olson deserved to be impeached and prosecuted.
+In a series of articles in the "Mid-West American", Liggett accused senior Farmer-Labor politicians of collusion with the leaders of the Twin Cities both the Irish mob and Jewish-American organized crime.
+He especially focused on their alleged connections to the North Minneapolis-based Romanian Jewish crime family and led by Jacob Blumenfeld and his older brother Isadore Blumenfeld, alias "Kid Cann".
+Liggett even made regular accusations of political corruption and racketeering against Minnesota Governor Floyd B. Olson, whom Liggett said deserved to be impeached and prosecuted.
+Liggett also repeatedly called in his articles for the United States Federal Government to become actively involved in investigating and prosecuting organized crime in the Twin Cities, as they had recently done so successfully against Chicago Outfit boss Al Capone.

-In response, Blumenfield arranged a meeting with Liggett and allegedly offered him a bribe to stop his exposés.
+In response, Isadore Blumenfeld arranged a meeting with Liggett and allegedly offered him a bribe to stop his exposés.
 Liggett refused to accept the money and said that if he did it would make him even worse than Blumenfeld.
-Considering himself disrespected, Blumenfield and his associates savagely beat Liggett up a short time later.
+Considering himself disrespected, Blumenfeld and his associates savagely beat Liggett up a short time later.
 Liggett unsuccessfully attempted to press charges.

 Soon after, Liggett was arrested and prosecuted on kidnapping and sodomy charges, but was acquitted after evidence of perjury by the alleged victims came to light.
 Liggett escalated his attacks and began printing a list of reasons for Olson's impeachment on the front page of the Midwest-American.

-In response, Blumenfield associate Meyer Schuldberg telephoned Liggett and threatened him with a lawsuit for slander.
+In response, Blumenfeld associate Meyer Schuldberg telephoned Liggett and threatened him with a lawsuit for slander.
 Liggett responded, "Go ahead if you think I can't prove what I say!"
 Schuldberg allegedly responded that there were other ways to shut him up.